Mijog-ai/IndustrialDataSystem/README.md

 ## Packaging the app as a Windows executable

 You can create a standalone Windows executable with [PyInstaller](https://pyinstaller.org/).
+The repository includes a ready-made `IndustrialDataSystem.spec` file that bundles the dynamic Supabase and Cloudinary dependencies detected during development.
 The steps below assume you are working on Windows and have Python and the project dependencies installed.

 1. **Install PyInstaller** (inside your virtual environment if you use one)